 Georgia is the home to incredible organizations doing great work for our communities.
 Georgia Power is proud to partner with many of them on community-focused events throughout the year.
-Some of the events we’ve organized or supported so far in 2019 are: Aging Well Expo, Univision 34 Atlanta Cinco de Mayo, Copa United, Hispanic and Religious Leaders Luncheons, JapanFest, and Pride Atlanta.
+Some of the events we organized or supported in 2019 include: Aging Well Expo, Univision 34 Atlanta Cinco de Mayo, Copa United, Hispanic and Religious Leaders Luncheons, JapanFest, and Pride Atlanta.

 Aging Well Expo